 - 1. The most important rights and obligations arising from enrolment are included in the following chapters of this Students' Charter.
 More details on these rights and obligations can be found in the university regulations forming part of this Students' Charter. - 2.
-Enrolment as a student gives you the following rights: - a. the right to participate in the education in any event of the programme for which you are enrolled: - b. the right to sit tests and examinations forming part of the programme for which you are enrolled; - c. the right to access the buildings belonging to the university and the educational facilities in them, with due observance of the (house) rules laid down for this purpose; - d. the right to make use of other facilities provided for students, such as the services of a student counsellor and the right to student counselling; - e. the right to complete, within a reasonable period of time, the programme at HU University of
+Enrolment as a student gives you the following rights: - a. the right to participate in the education in any event of the programme for which you are enrolled; - b. the right to sit tests and examinations forming part of the programme for which you are enrolled; - c. the right to access the buildings belonging to the university and the educational facilities in them, with due observance of the (house) rules laid down for this purpose; - d. the right to make use of other facilities provided for students, such as the services of a student counsellor and the right to student counselling; - e. the right to complete, within a reasonable period of time, the programme at HU University of Applied Sciences Utrecht or another university of applied sciences if the Executive Board decides to terminate the programme. - 3.
+Enrolment as a student gives you the following obligations: - a. the obligation to participate in those units of study, in accordance with the provisions set out in the education and examination regulations, which are deemed necessary for the programme for educational reasons; - b. the obligation to do whatever may reasonably be expected of the student in order to successfully continue the study programme per academic year. - 4.
+For students enrolled as extraneus, only Paragraph 2(b) and 2(c) apply.

-No rejection is attached to an urgent negative study recommendation, and the student can therefore re-enrol in the programme concerned.
+&lt;sup>19 No rejection is attached to an urgent negative study recommendation, and the student can therefore re-enrol in the programme concerned.
 Whether a department issues an urgent or a binding study recommendation is laid down in the study guide of the programme concerned.

-21 For AD programmes, this should read: the first period of 60 EC of the programme.
+&lt;sup>20 For AD programmes, this should read: the first period of 60 EC of the programme.